A CRAIL WEDDING WITH AN INDIAN TWIST

 This haar seemed to move reasonably swiftly in my direction, and immediate thoughts turned to a favourite cult movie of mine, The Fog, a 1980 horror directed by John Carpenter.
 The story is set in the small coastal town of Antonio Bay, California, which is about to celebrate its centennial.
 I suppose if I were to squint again, Kilrenny could be Antonio Bay, perhaps, maybe.
 As the town prepares for the festivities, a mysterious and eerie fog rolls in, bringing with it the vengeful spirits of mariners who were scuppered in a shipwreck caused by the town's founders.

-Sandwich despatched and haar edging ever closer, the Fiat and I made our final five miles journey up to Crail, by which time the early wisps were beginning to envelop the venue.
+Sandwich dispatched and haar edging ever closer, the Fiat and I made our final five-mile journey up to Crail, by which time the early wisps were beginning to envelop the venue.